tagohd/mono/Talk/Talk - Characters/(Talk) Luke Campbell.md

 >- It may seem counterintuitive that his parents are helping him eat the semi-poisonous food.
 It turns out they do love him but they are simply also idiots and also went on the same quest when they were young.
 So now they want to help him too!

 >[!bug]+
->Luke's quest is not (primarily) about obtaining chocolate.
+>issue:: Luke's quest is not (primarily) about obtaining chocolate.
 He can disguise the fact that he's a dogboy, but perhaps he learned to do so for some other reason.
 As far as Luke's parents are aware, he is on a quest to save Sam, but they may still have taught him how to hide his dogness.

 >[!success]+ Included
 >- For some reason he gets asked to help on the quest to recover the cursed orb.
 Somehow he also knows that it’s made of chocolate (there’s also some really good lore reason for the orb to be made of chocolate)